tsbertalan/yijunli/_posts/2023-11-14-Kabuki_syndrome.md

 ---
 layout: post
-title: Methylation changes as a biomarker for treatment response in children with Kabuki syndrome
+title: Methylation changes as a biomarker for response to treatment in children with Kabuki syndrome
 comments: false
 tags:
   - DNA